gmanojbabu/danger-sonar/README.md

 # danger-sonar

-A danger plugin to check for Sonar Qube violation.
+A danger plugin to check for Sonar violation.

 ## Installation